 The house remodel was done using around 75% reused/recycled materials and lumber milled from windfall trees from our Hood Canal property.
 Additionally, we used materials from old bridges, train tunnels, buildings, etc..

 We have over 15 types of LED lighting throughout the house along with efficient appliance.
 These efficiencies bring our usage down to 12 KWH per day (6.85 with the solar) vs. the US average of 35KWH per day.

-Our 2280 watt solar PV array produces over 60% of our annual electricity.
-Our electric bill averages $125 per year and we receive $360 per year from the Seattle City Light production incentive program.
+Our 3800 watt solar PV array produces 60% of our annual electricity for our home and electric car.
+Our electric bill averages $200 per year and we receive $380 per year from the Seattle City Light production incentive program.